isa-ulisboa/greends-dms-exercises/dms_ex_05_install_mariadb.md

 The goal of this exercise is to setup your environment to have a functional and secure  MariaDB service for your databases.
 We will install and review the selected IDE tool - DBeaver - to work with the database, in addition to the terminal.

+> A confirmation of completing this exercise should be submitted via Moodle.
+The deadline for submissions is **25th October 2024**.

 ### Conventions of this document

 In all commands, `$` indicates that it should be run at the operating system terminal.
 But `$` should not be included in the instruction.
 If the command prompt is `mysql>`, it means it should be run inside MariaDb.